imixs/imixs-marty/src/site/markdown/install/setup.md

 |auto	| no action 														|

 ## Integration
-The Setup Service can either be called by the Rest API or by integration into a JSP page.
+The Setup Service is automatically started on deployment.
+You can also call the setup by the Rest API.

-### Rest API
-The SetupService can be triggered by the Rest API:
-The GET method is used to trigger the system setup:

 | URI                                           | Method| Description                                                           |